BaybyfaceKiller/Decision_Support_System/README.md

 with hotels and to better understand characteristics of data analysis tools, extracting explanatory review summaries, and human reviewing behavior.
 ## Social Network Analysis
 This project involves social network analysis based on twitter data.
-This project helps to better understanding graph analysis methods, as well as different centrality measures in the graph, and edge prediction.
+This project helps to better understand graph analysis methods, as well as different centrality measures in the graph, and edge prediction.